mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

  ### Previous methods (Intro) & their limitations
  - ELM has recently proven to be comparable or better than support vector machine(SVM) for  pattern matching.
- - Linear Discriminant Analysis(LDA) works  for pattern classificat good for the
+ - Linear Discriminant Analysis(LDA) works for pattern classification if the similar covariance
  ### Proposed Solution
  ### Discoveries
  ### Discussion/Conclusion (their own limitations & future work)